AB-BLAST 3.0 is a powerful

 and myfilter2 actually be in FASTA format.

-themselves and to myfilter3.
+themselves and to myfilter3 in a proprietary format.

-myfilter1, must read FASTA data
+must read FASTA data

 It should be noted that with some filter programs,